Orange-OpenSource/ns-O-RAN-flexric/README.md

 #### Run ns3 from GUI

-1. First you need to run script 'python3 ns-3-mmwave-oran/gui_trigger.py' which will be responsible to push ns3 KPIs to database
+1. First you need to run script 'python3 gui_trigger.py' in 'ns-3-mmwave-oran' folder, which will be responsible to push ns3 KPIs to database
 2. In your browser, type 127.0.0.1:8000
 3. Click on webpage 'Show form', choose run flags values and click 'Start', you should see Cells and UEs on grid shortly.
 GUI will run 'scenario-zero-with_parallel_loging.cc' with user defined run flags.
 4. To see current KPIs, click 'Source Data'